-3 Types of Rocket Engines Used for Space Travel that Undergo Aviation Borescope Inspections
+3 Types of Rocket Engines Used in Space Travel That Undergo Aviation Borescope Inspections

 Space travel almost seems like its routed in pure magic, but a ton of engineering and highly advanced parts go into to make this ‘magic’ actually possible.
 Whether it's manned or unmanned space crafts, each craft that goes into space represents decades of development and the best of what design and implementation amongst the human race.
 These space crafts are not made to last forever, most of them actually retire at a pretty low flight time, measuring in hours, because of what kinds of stresses are put on spacecraft to reach their destination, and then return.